Shut Out of Windows 11: TPM Requirement Excludes Many PCs

 You might think that the only computers affected by these changes are netbooks or sub-$200 laptops like the Dell Inspiron 3000 series (circa 2018) and Amazon VivoBooks, some of which had 2GB of RAM and 32GB of storage quite recently.
 However, even a major workstation CPU that came out in 2018 will likely not be able to run Windows 11.

-Intel’s Xeon W-3175X, which launched in Q4 of 2018 for $2999 and sports 16 cores does not come with built-in TPM support.
+Intel’s Xeon W-3175X, which launched in Q4 of 2018 for $2999 and sports 16 cores, drops into a platform that does not come with built-in TPM support.
 You can purchase a motherboard that has a TPM header and add a TPM chip after the fact, but many systems don’t have this by default.
-It’s hard to argue that a massive HEDT (high end desktop) from less than three years ago should not be able to run Windows 11.
+It’s hard to argue that a massive HEDT (high end desktop) system from less than three years ago should not be able to run Windows 11.

 TPM: A Deal Killer for Some